mimersql/MimerPy/doc/mimerpy.rst

 .. attribute:: Cursor.messages

-  List where an exception class and value is appended to as a tuple that the interface receives from the underlying database.
+  List where an exception class and value is appended to as a tuple.
+  The tuple interfaces and receives from the underlying database.
 The aim of this attribute is to eliminate the need for a Warning exception which often causes problems.